 During the year ended December 31, 2016, we repurchased 728,237 shares of our common stock at an average price of \$8.92 per share for a total purchase price of \$6.5 million.
-We have not repurchased any additional shares from December 31, 2016 through February 27, 2017.
+We have not repurchased any additional shares subsequent to December 31, 2016.
 We retired all repurchased shares on their respective settlement dates.
-As of February 27, 2017, we have \$143.5 million of authorized capacity remaining under our share repurchase program.
+In December 2017, our board of directors renewed the \$150 million share repurchase program, effective January 1, 2018.
+As of February 27, 2018, we have \$150 million of authorized capacity remaining under our share repurchase program.